jk32768/courtz-website/help/09-configuration.md

 # Configuration

-A CourtZ configuration contains everything needed to recreate your CourtZ setup on another device.
+A CourtZ configuration allows players, Session Profiles and application settings to be transferred between devices, shared with other organisers or saved as a backup.

-A configuration includes:
+A complete configuration includes:

 - the master player list
 - all Session Profiles
 - application settings

-Configurations are useful for creating backups, transferring CourtZ to another device or sharing the same setup with other organisers.
+You can also export or share selected Session Profiles without transferring the entire configuration.

 ---

-## Sharing a Configuration
+## Exporting or Sharing a Configuration

-Select **Share Configuration** from the **Options** menu to export your current CourtZ configuration.
+CourtZ uses different terminology depending on the device:

+- On desktop devices, select **Export Configuration** to save a configuration file.
+- On mobile devices, select **Share Configuration** to share a configuration using the device's standard sharing options.

+You can export or share:

+- the complete configuration
+- selected Session Profiles

+When selected Session Profiles are exported or shared, the players required by those profiles are included automatically.

-The exported configuration can be used to:
+Configuration files use a standard JSON format and can be used to:

 - create a backup
 - transfer CourtZ to another device
-- share your CourtZ setup with another organiser
+- share selected sessions or a complete club configuration with another organiser

-The exported configuration contains:

-- all players
-- all Session Profiles
-- application settings

 ---

 ## Importing a Configuration

-Select **Import Configuration** from the **Options** menu to restore a previously exported configuration.
+Select **Import Configuration** from the **Options** menu to import a previously exported CourtZ configuration.

+When importing a configuration, you can choose how the imported data is applied:

-Importing a configuration replaces the current CourtZ configuration, including:
+- **Replace** – replaces the current CourtZ configuration with the imported configuration.

-- all players
-- all Session Profiles
-- application settings
+- **Merge** – combines the imported configuration with the existing CourtZ data.
+- **Selected Profiles** – imports only the Session Profiles you choose, together with the players required by those profiles.

+CourtZ validates imported files and reports an error if the selected file is not a valid CourtZ configuration.

-After the import is complete, CourtZ uses the imported configuration immediately.
+After the import is complete, the imported data is available immediately.

 ---

 ## Working with Multiple Organisers

-If more than one organiser manages your club sessions, it is good practice to nominate one person to maintain the master configuration.
+If more than one organiser manages your club sessions, configurations can be used to share players and Session Profiles between devices.

-When permanent changes are made, such as:

-- adding or removing players
+For example, you might:

-- updating Session Profiles
+- share selected Session Profiles with another organiser
-- changing application settings

-the organiser maintaining the master configuration should share an updated configuration with the other organisers.

-This helps ensure everyone is working with the same players, Session Profiles and application settings.
+- export a complete configuration as a backup
+- transfer a configuration to a new device
+- import changes from another organiser

+When several organisers make changes independently, the **Merge** import option can be used to combine imported data with the existing configuration.

 ---

 ## Tips

-> **Tip:** Regularly export your configuration to create a backup before making significant changes.
+> **Tip:** Regularly export your complete configuration to create a backup before making significant changes.

-> **Tip:** Importing a configuration replaces the existing CourtZ data.
-If you want to keep your current data, export it first.
+> **Tip:** Use selected Session Profile export or sharing when you only need to transfer specific sessions rather than your entire CourtZ configuration.

+> **Tip:** Choose the import option carefully. **Replace** removes the current configuration, while **Merge** and **Selected Profiles** allow imported data to be added to the existing configuration.

 ---